 Sometimes the solution is an uncommon word, then It’s time to learn something new.
 Here’s the definition of a few of these words:

-Definition of wince
+Definition of winch

-wince (noun)
+winch (noun)

-wince (verb)
+winch (verb)

-- To kick or flounce when unsteady or impatient.
+- To kick with impatience or uneasiness.

 Definition of windy